-Sandstone pavers have a unique feature of getting more beautiful with the natural process of weathering and aging and if properly installed, they can last for decades with minimal maintenance.
+Sandstone paving should be enriched with unique features of getting more beautiful with the natural process of weathering and aging and if properly installed, they can last for decades with minimal maintenance.
 Here we offer some useful tips to effectively and easily install sandstone pavers:

 1. Laying out the Sandstone Pavers on Grass: